This page addresses some of the questions about orders and opinion announcements that we have commonly received during our live blogs.

 Question: What does it mean to relist a case?

 Answer: When a case is relisted, the justices do not grant or deny review, but instead will reconsider the case at their next conference.
 This will be reflected on the case’s electronic docket once the docket has been updated: You will see the words “DISTRIBUTED for Conference of [fill in date],” and then the next entry in the docket will usually say “DISTRIBUTED for Conference of [next conference after the previous entry, whenever that is].”
-It is almost impossible to know exactly what is happening when a particular case is relisted, but a few different things could be going on.
-One justice could be trying to pick up a fourth vote to grant review, one or more justices may want to look more closely at the case, a justice could be writing an opinion about the court’s decision to deny review, or the court could be writing an opinion to summarily reverse (that is, without briefing or oral argument on the merits) the decision below.
+It is almost impossible to know exactly what is happening when a particular case is relisted, but there are a few possibilities.
+One justice could be trying to pick up a fourth vote to grant review, one or more justices may want to look more closely at the case, a justice could be writing an opinion about the court’s decision to deny review, or the court could be writing an opinion to summarily reverse (that is, rule in favor of the petitioning party without briefing or oral argument on the merits) the decision below.
 In 2014, the court appears to have adopted a general practice of granting review only after it has relisted a case at least once; although we don’t know for sure, presumably the court uses the extra time resulting from a relist to make sure that the case is a suitable one for its review.

 Question: What does it mean to reschedule a case?

 Answer: When a case is rescheduled, the justices will consider the case at a different conference than the one for which it had originally been scheduled.
-Unlike relisted cases, which are considered at one conference and then set for reconsideration at the next conference, rescheduled cases are moved to a new conference without first having been considered.
+Unlike relisted cases, which are considered at one conference and then set for reconsideration at the next conference, rescheduled cases are moved to a new conference without first having been considered at a prior conference.
 Rescheduled cases are similar to relisted cases, however, in that it is almost impossible to know exactly why a particular case has been rescheduled.

 Question: What opinions will the court issue on a given day?